 Software and applications often have loopholes and bugs that developers may not be privy to, making the system vulnerable.
 Cybercriminals see this as an opportunity to misuse those bugs in the software to their advantage.

-For instance, many software programmes contain bugs that make them vulnerable to malware attacks.
-Attackers can misuse such malicious software and enter your website if installed.
-As a result, hackers can deploy attacks such as Local File Inclusion (LFI), SQL injection and Remote File Inclusion (RFI) to take control of your website.
+For instance, many software programs contain bugs that make them vulnerable to malware attacks.
+If installed, attackers can misuse such malicious software and enter your website.
+As a result, hackers can deploy attacks such as Local File Inclusion (LFI), SQL injection, and Remote File Inclusion (RFI) to take control of your website.

 It’s important to note that software vulnerabilities can also come from outdated software.
 As new updates and patches are released, they often address known vulnerabilities and bugs.
 If a website runs on old and outdated software, it is more likely to be vulnerable to attacks.